-iMovie gives you full option to use this advanced picture in picture effect.
-Drag videos to iMovie and open your iMovie project, then follow the steps to learn how to create picture in picture in iMovie.
+iMovie gives you the full option to use this advanced picture-in-picture effect.
+Drag videos to iMovie and open your iMovie project, then follow the steps to learn how to create a picture in picture video in iMovie.

 How to create a picture-in-picture on video with Filmora?

 Step 1.
 Place your videos on the timeline

 Import your media files to Media Library by choosing "File" > "Import Media" or directly drag them to the program.

 Drag-n-drop the primary video to Video Timeline, and then drag the video or picture you want to add to the primary video to the PIP tracks.